 It could also be that you have an unexpected friend or family member visit you that you were not expecting, and you might then say, “oh, Christmas, come early; wonderful to see you.”

 One of the variations you may sometimes hear is when someone says, “Christmas Came Early’ they may also say, “Santa Came Early.”
 Even though they are two different idioms, they essentially mean the same thing.

-Whether someone says “Christmas Came Early” or “Santa Came Early,” they imply that something outstanding has just happened, especially something completely unexpected.
+Whether someone says, “Christmas Came Early” or “Santa Came Early,” they imply something outstanding has just happened, especially something completely unexpected.